DuarteMRAlves/open-pose-grpc-service/docker/README.md

  $ docker build --tag open-pose-grpc-estimation:latest -f docker/estimation.Dockerfile .
  ```

- * Run a container with the image *(The port to publish can change byt the server expects port 50051)*:
+ * Run a container with the image *(The port to publish can change, but the server expects port 8061)*:

  ```
- $ docker run --rm -it -p 50051:50051 --name open-pose-grpc-estimation open-pose-grpc-estimation:latest
+ $ docker run --rm -it -p 8061:8061 --name open-pose-grpc-estimation open-pose-grpc-estimation:latest
  ```